 There are different definitions of reality training, there are different definitions of what it means to be strong.
-Some of the strongest people I have known over the years could not win a arm-wrestling match and some of the physically strongest were those who needed to be carried by others.
+Some of the strongest people I have known over the years could not win a arm-wrestling contest and some of the physically strongest were those who need to be carried by others.

 Julie San - "I am not very strong"

 Mr. Miyagi - "Many kinds of strong Julie San" (Karate Kid part 4)

 There are different ideas of how it is best to train.
 I remember one traditional Karate dojo where I used to train.
 They treated it like a secret military compound.
 When one of the instructors discovered that I was taking photos he came over and demanded my camera.

 In another gym, the Thai boxing gym of Kru Phil Nurse, the situation was different.
 Phil is a champion in several weight classes and divisions, he is as tough as nails, could break your leg with one kick, but his greatest weapons is his smile.
 With one smile he can totally disarm you.

 When he saw my camera he too took it from me.
 Moments later I noticed him climbing the ring to take photos.
 He, the champion, the instructor, was taking photos for me.
 I will never forget that.
 There is more than one approach to teaching.